 UAMS prohibits the unlawful or unauthorized access, use or disclosure of confidential and proprietary information obtained during the course of employment or other relationship with UAMS.
-As a condition of employment, continued employment or relationship with UAMS, UAMS workforce shall be required to sign the UAMS Confidentiality Agreement approved by the UAMS Office of General Counsel.
-UAMS will provide training for each of its workforce members/students on the importance of maintaining confidentiality and the specific requirements of state and federal law, including the HIPAA Privacy Regulations and laws protecting the privacy of students and employees.
+As a condition of employment, continued employment or relationship with UAMS, the UAMS workforce and all non-UAMS employees, vendors, consultants and other visitors who may access Confidential Information shall be required to sign the UAMS Confidentiality Agreement approved by the UAMS Office of General Counsel.
+UAMS will provide training for each of its workforce members/students on the importance of maintaining confidentiality and the specific requirements of state and federal law, including the HIPAA Privacy Regulations and laws protecting the privacy of students and employees, as well as UAMS policies.